TheThingsNetwork/arduino-device-lib/API.md

 ```

 ### Method: getTemperatureAsInt
-Get the current value of the temperature sensor, rounded to an int of 1 byte.
+Get the current value of the temperature sensor in Celsius, rounded to a signed int of 1 byte.

 ```c
 int8_t getTemperatureAsInt();
 ```

 ### Method: getTemperatureAsFloat
-Get the current value of the temperature sensor as float of 4 bytes.
+Get the current value of the temperature sensor in Celsius as signed float of 4 bytes.

 ```c
 float getTemperatureAsFloat();